-Everyone situation is different (your background, job prospect, financial situation, etc) so I am trying to find the right balance between very specific learnings (which may only apply to me) vs generalizing the learnings so that they can be applicable to more people.
-The danger of generalizing learnings is that during the relocation process, people look for very specific advices so I intend to go a bit specific in this post.
+Everyone’s situation is different (your background, job prospect, financial situation, etc) so I am trying to find the right balance between very specific learnings (which may only apply to me) vs generalizing the learnings so that they can be applicable to more people.
+When people are learning how to relocate, they often look for very specific advice.
+In this post, I will go into some detail to provide that kind of guidance.

 1. When to relocate

 We moved at the end of November, and it turns out that we were luckier than we first realized.

 Since many western countries have seasonal holidays at the end of the year, it may be a less hectic time for you work-wise.
 Therefore, late November or early December can be an opportune moment to relocate because you will need plenty of time to get settled and deal with any unanticipated issues.

 You don’t want to wait too long into December to relocate though, because then people are usually out of the office on leave, and tasks take much longer to complete.
 Therefore, November is an opportune time to move to a western country.